blockchainsllc/in3-docs/docs/getting_started.md

         main chain registry contract.

     --mainChain
-        main chain ID, where the chain registry is running.
+        main chain ID where the chain registry is running.

     --autoUpdateList
-        if true, the NodeList will be automaticly updated if the last block is newer.
+        if true, the NodeList will be automatically updated if the last block is newer.

     --loggerUrl
-        a URL of RES endpoint, the client will log all errors to.
-The client will post to this endpoint JSON-like {ID?, level, message, meta?}
+        a URL of RES endpoint.
+The client will post all errors to this endpoint JSON-like (ID?, level, message, meta?).

 ```